liferay/liferay-central-test-2/readme/7.1/BREAKING_CHANGES.markdown

 #### What changed?

-The Users File Uploads portlet properties have been moved from Server Administration to an OSGI configuration named `UserFileUploadsConfiguration` in the `users-admin-api` module.
+The Users File Uploads portlet properties have been moved from Server Administration to an OSGI configuration named `UserFileUploadsConfiguration.java` in the `users-admin-api` module.

 #### Who is affected?